thuhcsi/interspeech2022-dependency-semantic-tts/index.md

 #### For LJSpeech (English)

+*For LJSpeech dataset, the overall sound quality of the synthesized speeches is slightly worse than DataBaker.
+Please focus more on expressiveness and prosody rather than sound quality, much thanks.*

 | ID | Text | Vanilla | BERT | BERT-Dep(BLSTM) | BERT-Dep(RGGN) | GT |
 | :---- | :---- | :---- | :---- | :---- | :---- | :---- |